smokephisticated/smokephisticated/pages/pieces/bongs/bongs.md

 By using a bong, you also filter out polar contaminants as your smoke passes through water.

-In addition, water cools your smoke down a bit — adding ice to your water strengthens this effect even further, and if your bong has ice notches, every hit will be frosty!
+In addition, water cools your smoke down a bit — adding ice to your water strengthens this effect even further, and if your bong has ice notches, every hit will be cool and frosty!

 Lastly, bongs can collect a ton of smoke in their chambers before you remove the bowl and clear the bong, meaning you can take bigger rips and, as a consequence, get way higher.